Rhea-Braithwaite/IntrotoIM/finalProject/README.md

  - Lag: In the beginning, Arduino appears to be sending the speed value to Processing very quickly.
 Despite being accepted, the time was so fast that if I immediately started playing a song, the interval and difficulty bonus had not been determined.
    - **Solution**: For this problem, I had a sort of delay in the beginning where the screen appears to slowly load in whilst a rectangular square slowly becomes transparent.
 This gives Processing enough time to make all the necessary decisions.

+### Clever/Difficult
+I would not say there was anything excessively clever, but I do like how I added the fade in, in the beginning to give Processing some time to execute the code, for determining how fast the notes should move.

 ## Sources:
 **Game Background Image**